Best Faraday Bags | Tested & Reviewed

 Faraday Cage vs. Faraday Bag

-Sometimes the two terms can be confused with each other, but their goal is very similar.
+Sometimes the two terms can be confused with each other, but their goals are very similar.

 A Faraday cage is a structure, either solid or mesh, of rigid conductive material meant for protecting stationary electronic equipment.